 and I were taking a road trip of our own, and the first leg was a “re-creation”

 because we did not follow the exact route the whole way — although

 The point of all this is to show why we were in New York State at that

 a few musicians along the way.
-As we traveled to
+As we traveled to the Berkshires,

-table,

 we spoke about her live concerts as well as her involvement with an ongoing

 I am the Program Advisor and a founding member.

 BD: Does this

 mean that you then have to keep up with all of the new music that is being

 sent to us.
 [Laughs] Had we had a budget, maybe then I’d have

 to go out and search for it, but in this case it comes to either the station